BurchallCooper/CS7641-Project/index.md

 ## Contributions

-- William B. Cooper  - Responsible for the contributions that were outstanding.
+- William B. Cooper  - Responsible for the portions of this project that were outstanding.
-- Jacob A. Rowe - Responsible for the contributions that the professor or any of the TA's did not like for any reason.
+- Jacob A. Rowe - Responsible for the portions of this project that the professor or any of the TA's did not like for any reason.

 (last edit by William B. Cooper)